7G Going Green

 Reserve Center Awarded LEED Silver Certfication

-On November 1, the Chicago Fed's Building, the Reserve Center, was awarded silver certification in Leadership in Energy and Environmental Design (LEED).
+On November 1, 2012, the Chicago Fed's Building, the Reserve Center, was awarded silver certification in Leadership in Energy and Environmental Design (LEED).
+This designation, awarded by the U.S. Green Building Council, provides a third-party verification of green buildings and works as a tool that identifies and promotes best-in-class building strategies.
 This makes the center the second oldest building in Illinois to receive this certification.

 “Earning this designation is just another way we are demonstrating commitment to environmental stewardship and social responsibility,” said Building Management officer Michael Sutton.
 Read more...